 It’s hard to become a SEAL, even harder to make it to the DEVGRU.
 The dropout rate is 80% going thru BUD/s.
 Then once the operators are to Green Team, 50% of those SEALs fail selection.
 If you pass, your picture is put on a board, and the team either approves of you or rejects you.
 It has to be unanimous to approve, or you’re rejected.
-The SEAL community is rather small, so a good chance everyone knows you or has heard of you.
+The SEAL community is relatively small, so there is a good chance everyone knows you or has heard of you.

-The operators who are willing to try to join SEAL Team 6 (DEVGRU) must first spend 5 years in one of the regular SEAL teams; then, they can apply.
+The operators willing to try to join SEAL Team 6 (DEVGRU) must first spend five years in one of the regular SEAL teams; then, they can apply.
 Instead, they are going through a PT test.
 It consists of three days of physical and psychological testing, including a Physical Screening Test (PST).
-Candidates must exceed the minimum requirements and perform at their highest level possible.
+Candidates must exceed the minimum requirements and perform at the highest level possible.

 Next phase, the candidate is interviewed by a panel of Team 6 members.
 If the candidate is chosen, he is sent to the Green Team for a six- to eight-month Operators Training Course.
 It is an evaluation team where candidates do many physical things, CQB, spending a lot of time at “Kill House,” and more.

 The training course attrition rate is usually around 50 percent; out of the original 20 candidates, 12 completed the course during one selection course.
 Those who do not pass the selection phase are returned to their previous assignments and can try again in the future.
 The others are assigned to the one DEVGRU squadron.

 DEVGRU is divided into color-coded line squadrons: